Friday, 14 August 2020

 For trans humanists, arguably the most alienated of all, the promise of eternal life exists in the possibility of uploading the individual's consciousness to the Cloud, or into a synthetic, infinitely repairable robotic body.

-These of course are possibilities that can only be envisioned, or have even a remote chance of being realised, within the imperial bubble; and even if they were achievable, would only ever be accessible to the elite.
+These of course are possibilities which can only be envisioned, or have even a remote chance of being realised, within the imperial bubble; and even if they were achievable, would only ever be accessible to the elite.

-Outside the bubbles of privilege, the wider social and natural worlds move to more ancient and fundamental rhythms and we ignore these at our peril.
+Outside the bubbles of privilege, the wider social and natural worlds move to more ancient and fundamental rhythms, and we ignore these at our peril.

 I know it's all very passé and boring to talk about stuff that affects actual women but :